 With already ten years’ experience in the pharmaceutical industry, I was no longer a YP anymore but saw the advantage in using my experience for establishing a core team in close collaboration with the other founder members.
 Since March 2017, I am leading the group as Chair.

 This team has already some impressive achievements to show: We founded dedicated working groups for marketing and events, provided special trainings for YPs and offer a mentoring program for our members.
 Furthermore we collaborate with other European Emerging Leader ISPE groups and are about to prepare a European YP event at the ISPE Europe Annual Conference in Rome in March 2018.
 For this conference I am also part of the program committee and Co-Chair for the presentation train “Pharma 4.0”.

 What are your takeaways from your activities within the ISPE?

 For me it was an “eye-opener” when I became aware how much expert knowledge is available within the ISPE network.
 In my daily job as project manager, my team and I have tough negotiations with vendor companies for the best possible technical solutions.
 This can be a hard business because each counterpart has to focus on economic dependencies as well as project timelines and key milestones.
 In ISPE those parties sit together on one table and collaborate with each other for the definition of industry standards – the “ISPE Plug & Produce initiative” is a great example for an attempt to harmonize the way how IT and automation systems communicate with each other.

-The grand opportunity to find an easy access to expert knowledge, broaden your personal network and actively participating in innovative work groups is the reason why I would particularly encourage students and Young Professionals to join our organization.
+The grand opportunity to find an easy access to expert knowledge, broaden your personal network and actively participating in innovative work groups is the reason why I would particularly encourage students and Emerging Leaders to join our organization.